ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 ### Formatted Queries {#cli-formatted-queries}

-You can create a format string for the query, and provide arguments for the format string with the parameters of client app.
+You can create a format string for the query, and provide arguments for the format string with the parameters of the client app.
 For example:

 ```bash
 clickhouse-client --param_parName="[1, 2]"  -q "SELECT * FROM table WHERE a = {parName:Array(UInt16)}"